hadolint/hadolint/README.md

 hadolint --ignore DL3003 --ignore DL3006 <Dockerfile> # exclude specific rules
 ```

-If you feel advantageous Docker comes to the rescue to provide an easy way how to run `hadolint` on most platforms.
+Docker comes to the rescue to provide an easy way how to run `hadolint` on most platforms.
 Just pipe your `Dockerfile` to `docker run`:

 ```